AlexandrBuilder/SIBERS_TEST/README.md

 3. We pass to http://{local domain name}/

 <a name="architecture"><h2>Architecture description</h2></a>
-To solve the problem, I built a simple MVC framework.
+To solve the task, I built a simple MVC framework.
 The basic logic is located in application

 <h3>Application</h3>